smartyfh/DST-ASSIST/data/README.md

 The test and dev sets of the MultiWOZ 2.0 dataset have been replaced with their counterparts of the MultiWOZ 2.4 dataset.
-Therefore, the structure of this modifed dataset is **(train_2.0, dev_2.4, test_2.4)**.
+Therefore, the structure of this modified dataset is **(train_2.0, dev_2.4, test_2.4)**.